-(2) Common Share Equivalents Presently Held amounts include (in each case to the extent such Common Shares may be acquired within 60 days of November 29, 2021): (a) Common Shares represented by amounts credited to the benchmark Company stock fund within the NEO's bookkeeping account under the ERP; (b) Common Shares subject to RSUs or PUs granted to executive officers under the Long-Term Incentive Plan; (c) Common Shares subject to DSUs and/or RSUs granted to non-employee directors (together with related dividend equivalents) under the Long-Term Incentive Plan; Term Incentive Plan; (c) Common Shares subject to RSUs, PUS or DSUs.
+(2) Common Share Equivalents Presently Held amounts include (in each case to the extent such Common Shares may be acquired within 60 days of November 29, 2021): (a) Common Shares represented by amounts credited to the benchmark Company stock fund within the NEO's bookkeeping account under the ERP; (b) Common Shares subject to RSUs or PUs granted to executive officers under the Long-Term Incentive Plan; (c) Common Shares subject to DSUs and/or RSUs granted to non-employee directors (together with related dividend equivalents) under the Long-Term Incentive Plan.
+The individual has no voting or dispositive power with respect to the Common Shares attributable to the individual's bookkeeping account under the ERP or the Common Shares subject to RSUs, PUs or DSUs.

-Amounts credited to the benchmark Company stock fund under the ERP are to be distributed in Common Shares
+Amounts credited to the benchmark Company stock fund under the ERP are to be distributed in Common Shares.